 Because OSHA inspections may be unannounced, the best way to prepare is to ensure your workplace is ALWAYS in compliance with OSHA regulations and standards, EVERY DAY.

-Occasionally, OSHA may give employers and/or union advance notice of an inspection.
+Occasionally, OSHA may give employers and/or unions advance notice of an inspection.
 For example, if there is imminent danger, an assessment must be conducted after working hours, or a specific expert needs to be present, OSHA will give advanced warning.

 What are OSHA’s top reasons for conducting an inspection?